Metro area air quality · 2025

 The verdict

-The Ashtabula, OH metro runs good on the EPA scale — a median AQI of 41 with 83.7% of 245 monitored days in the Good band.
+The Ashtabula, OH metro runs good on the EPA scale, cleaner than the median US metro, a median AQI of 43 with 81.2% of 245 monitored days in the Good band.

 median AQI · Good